bsamu/assessment/js-numerals/desc.md

 - Array of xTen (ten, twenty, thirty...).
 - Array of names (hundred, thousand, million...).
 - Array of others (minus, -, and, point) (?).

+- Convert to string for later use.
+- Remove trailing spaces.